The Easiest Way to Succeed Online!™

 Even if you stress benefits instead of features, even if you make specific claims, your customer still may not believe you.
 In his book Direct Mail Copy That Sells! copywriter Herschell Gordon Lewis describes modern times as an Age of Skepticism:

-"This is the Age in which nobody believes anybody, in shich claims of superiority are challenged just because they're claims, in which consumers express surprise when something they buy actually performs the way it was advertised to perform."
+"This is the Age in which nobody believes anybody, in which claims of superiority are challenged just because they're claims, in which consumers express surprise when something they buy actually performs the way it was advertised to perform."

 How can you overcome skepticism and get people to believe you?
-Here are some things to include in your copy:
+Here are some things to include in your sales copy:

 • Track Record — The most powerful copy for promoting a product or service is to say what it has done for other customers and the specific positive results.